Axcet HR Solutions Blog │Human Resources Trends, News and Insights

 Regularly check in with your teams and be aware of any sudden changes in group dynamics, morale or productivity.

-• Use anonymous feedback
+• Use an anonymous feedback tool

 Implement an anonymous feedback system where employees can voice their concerns without fear of retaliation.

-• Provide training
+• Provide leadership coaching

 Provide leadership training for all managerial roles.
 Often, toxic behaviors can be corrected with proper guidance.